Elvis play generates controversy at Utah high school

-SALT LAKE CITY (Reuters) - Elvis Presley, whose gyrating hips caused an uproar in the 1950s, has become the center of a controversy at a Utah high school where a parent complaint prompted officials to revise a musical featuring the music of the late “king of rock ‘n’ roll.”
+SALT LAKE CITY, Jan 3 (Reuters) - Elvis Presley, whose gyrating hips caused an uproar in the 1950s, has become the center of a controversy at a Utah high school where a parent complaint prompted officials to revise a musical featuring the music of the late “king of rock ‘n’ roll.”

 The Jordan School District in a Salt Lake City suburb said on Thursday the reworked production of “All Shook Up” at Herriman High School allowed it to avoid canceling the show, as it had announced on Wednesday it was doing.